-The Volunteer Lawyers Project of the Boston Bar Association was established in 1977 to provide legal representation in civil matters to the indigent of Boston through the pro bono services of private attorneys and paralegals.
+The Volunteer Lawyers Project of the Boston Bar Association was established in 1977 to provide legal representation in civil matters to the indigent of Boston primarily through the pro bono services of private attorneys and paralegals.
 It is among the oldest organized pro bono efforts in the country.

 In addition to offering a variety of volunteer opportunities, VLP provides the training and support busy attorneys need to make pro bono work.
 Over the last thirty years, VLP has honed its intake and referral systems to meet the needs of pro bono attorneys.
 Find out more about the benefits of being a VLP panel attorney and about VLP's case referral system.